Back to School in Charlottesville: A Guide for Locals, Visitors, and UVA Families

 For UVA Students and Their Parents: Gear Up on and Off Grounds

 Move-in week can feel like a whirlwind, but Charlottesville offers plenty of one-stop shopping to make the transition smoother.
 The Corner—just steps from Grounds—provides a mix of UVA apparel shops, bookstores, coffee stops, and quick bites.
 For dorm and apartment setup, 5th Street Station and Barracks Road cover everything from furniture to groceries.
 The Shops at Stonefield and Hollymead are ideal for wardrobe refreshes and tech needs.
-Parents can sneak in a treat at The Dairy Market or dinner at The Elysian’s neighboring Stonefield restaurants before heading home.
+Still searching for the right place to live?
+Charlottesville’s newest luxury communities make the hunt easy.
+Just off Old Ivy Road near UVA, Spring Valley offers two distinct options now leasing for the new school year: The Bennett, with brand-new luxury apartment homes, and The Dean, featuring spacious townhomes and single-family homes for rent.
+Residents enjoy sparkling pools, co-working lounges, two fitness centers, and direct access to the Rivanna Trail across eight acres of green space.
+Beside the Shops at Stonefield, The Maximilian at Stonefield offers another polished option with resort-level amenities.
+Parents can cap the day with a treat at The Dairy Market or dinner at one of the Shops at Stonefield restaurants before heading home.